Transitions in biological information-processing

 the importance of "online intelligence" as if "offline intelligence" either did not

-exist or had no major biological function, whereas I argue that it is crucial to
+exist or had no major biological function, whereas I argue that offline intelligence

-example.
-The distinction between online and offline information-processing is
+theory-building competences, for example.
+The distinction between online and

 For a more detailed critique see:

 Some Requirements for Human-like Robots:

 Why the recent over-emphasis on embodiment has held up progress